-- Produce four newsletters to disseminate information on rural health care issues and needs for distribution to approximately 650 individuals and organizations concerned with rural health. - Assist one community with local health care planning efforts. - Assist 48 (100%) eligible small rural hospitals through the Small Rural Hospital Improvement Program to implement activities related to prospective payment systems, value-based purchasing, accountable care organizations, or payment bundling. - Respond to 95% of requests for technical assistance and information within three days of receipt. - Assist 32 Critical Access Hospitals (100%) through the Rural Hospital Flexibility Program with such initiatives as reviews to ensure proper billing and coding procedures, pharmacy management programs, health information technology, and other quality improvement efforts.
+- Produce four newsletters to disseminate information on rural health care issues and needs for distribution to approximately 650 individuals and organizations concerned with rural health. - Assist one community with local health care planning efforts. - Assist all eligible small rural hospitals that choose to apply for funding through the Small Rural Hospital Improvement Program to implement activities related to prospective payment systems, value-based purchasing, accountable care organizations, or payment bundling. - Respond to 85% of requests for technical assistance and information within three days of receipt. - Assist 33 Critical Access Hospitals (100%) through the Rural Hospital Flexibility Program with such initiatives as reviews to ensure proper billing and coding procedures, pharmacy management programs, health information technology, and other quality improvement efforts.

-- Produce four newsletters to disseminate information on rural health care issues and needs for distribution to approximately 650 individuals and organizations concerned with rural health. - Assist one community with local health care planning efforts. - Assist 48 (100%) eligible small rural hospitals through the Small Rural Hospital Improvement Program to implement activities related to prospective payment systems, value-based purchasing, accountable care organizations, or payment bundling. - Respond to 95% of requests for technical assistance and information within three days of receipt. - Assist 32 Critical Access Hospitals (100%) through the Rural Hospital Flexibility Program with such initiatives as reviews to ensure proper billing and coding procedures, pharmacy management programs, health information technology, and other quality improvement efforts.
+- Produce four newsletters to disseminate information on rural health care issues and needs for distribution to approximately 650 individuals and organizations concerned with rural health. - Assist one community with local health care planning efforts. - Assist all eligible small rural hospitals that choose to apply for funding through the Small Rural Hospital Improvement Program to implement activities related to prospective payment systems, value-based purchasing, accountable care organizations, or payment bundling. - Respond to 85% of requests for technical assistance and information within three days of receipt. - Assist 33 Critical Access Hospitals (100%) through the Rural Hospital Flexibility Program with such initiatives as reviews to ensure proper billing and coding procedures, pharmacy management programs, health information technology, and other quality improvement efforts.

-- Produce four newsletters to disseminate information on rural health care issues and needs for distribution to approximately 650 individuals and organizations concerned with rural health. - Assist one community with local health care planning efforts. - Assist 48 (100%) eligible small rural hospitals through the Small Rural Hospital Improvement Program to implement activities related to prospective payment systems, value-based purchasing, accountable care organizations, or payment bundling. - Respond to 95% of requests for technical assistance and information within three days of receipt. - Assist 32 Critical Access Hospitals (100%) through the Rural Hospital Flexibility Program with such initiatives as reviews to ensure proper billing and coding procedures, pharmacy management programs, health information technology, and other quality improvement efforts.
+- Produce four newsletters to disseminate information on rural health care issues and needs for distribution to approximately 650 individuals and organizations concerned with rural health. - Assist one community with local health care planning efforts. - Assist all eligible small rural hospitals that choose to apply for funding through the Small Rural Hospital Improvement Program to implement activities related to prospective payment systems, value-based purchasing, accountable care organizations, or payment bundling. - Respond to 85% of requests for technical assistance and information within three days of receipt. - Assist 33 Critical Access Hospitals (100%) through the Rural Hospital Flexibility Program with such initiatives as reviews to ensure proper billing and coding procedures, pharmacy management programs, health information technology, and other quality improvement efforts.

-- Produce four newsletters to disseminate information on rural health care issues and needs for distribution to approximately 650 individuals and organizations concerned with rural health. - Assist one community with local health care planning efforts. - Assist 48 (100%) eligible small rural hospitals through the Small Rural Hospital Improvement Program to implement activities related to prospective payment systems, value-based purchasing, accountable care organizations, or payment bundling. - Respond to 95% of requests for technical assistance and information within three days of receipt. - Assist 32 Critical Access Hospitals (100%) through the Rural Hospital Flexibility Program with such initiatives as reviews to ensure proper billing and coding procedures, pharmacy management programs, health information technology, and other quality improvement efforts.
+• Produce four newsletters to disseminate information on rural health care issues and needs for distribution to approximately 650 individuals and organizations concerned with rural health.

+- Assist one community with local health care planning efforts. - Assist all eligible small rural hospitals that choose to apply for funding - - through the Small Rural Hospital Improvement Program to implement activities related to prospective payment systems, value-based purchasing, accountable care organizations, or payment bundling. - Respond to 85% of requests for technical assistance and information within three days of receipt. - Assist 33 Critical Access Hospitals (100%) through the Rural Hospital Flexibility Program with such initiatives as reviews to ensure proper billing and coding procedures, pharmacy management programs, health information technology, and other quality improvement efforts.